an [ im ] material space rooted in wanakaera functioning as an artistic and cultural research lab engaging togetherness and experimental pedagogy

 Previous projects include Proyecto de Movilidad Panamá-Angola-Portugal with the Museum of Contemporary Art (MAC) Panama, Álbuns de Família at the Padrão dos Descobrimentos in Lisbon, Body as Testimony with Iniva (Institute of International Visual Arts), Field Notes with the Victoria & Albert Museum in London, and Family Lines with the Douglas Hyde Gallery in Dublin.

-( she / they ) Programs Coordinator
+( she / they ) Programs Coordinator and Liaison

 Noëlle Maltet is a Martinican and Swiss student/researcher based in Switzerland, they completed a degree in Art History and Media Studies; with a focus on the Black Atlantic and anticolonial practices.
 They’re interested in (re)grasping of meanings through poetic transgressions (perceiving both the material and what transcends it), entanglements of the world, and the creation of spaces for empathy within them.
 They go to the forest often and are beginning to try at sustainable vegetable and fruit growing and harvesting.